heckman/ofx2/README.md

 no consistency between the format of the CSV files from the various financial institutions.

-The _ofx_ script attempts to address this problem.
+The _ofx-txns_ script attempts to address this problem.

 The banks that I use consistenly
 (mostly) support the OFX specification.